Ixitxachitl/thermal_camera/readme.md

 ### HACS Installation
 1. Add this repository as a custom repository in HACS.
-2. Search for "Thermal Camera for M5Stack T-Lite" in HACS and install it.
+2. Search for "Thermal Camera Integration" in HACS and install it.
 3. Restart Home Assistant.

 ### Manual Installation